EvolBioInf/hotspot/README.md

 ## GETTING STARTED

 To build and install all programs execute the following steps.
 The first step is not required, if you download the latest release.
-Please note that `libdivsufsort` and `tabix` are required prerequisites.
+Please note that `libdivsufsort`, `gsl` and `tabix` are required prerequisites.

     autoreconf -i
     ./configure
     make
     make install

+For extensive installation instructions see the [hotspotDoc.pdf](hotspotDoc.pdf).

 ## Usage